-ماء من بسوال من بابد ال عن الكرم بيرين من الكرمين من النبية الكرمين من النبية الكرمين من النبية المناطقة التبية

-t will be userul for you to fill in the following glary each some nausea is normal on day i

-day after your recovery to write down your feelings and show the progress you are making each day. ☐ I haven't managed to eat because:
+It will be useful for you to fill in the following diary each day after your recovery to write down your feelings and show the progress you are making each day.
+Some nausea is normal on day 1

 Diary

 Day 1 - post surgery

-ow am I feeling?
+How am I feeling?
 How active have I been?

 □ Sat out of bed with assistance for hours.

 How well controlled is my pain?
-Walked on the snot with assistance
+Walked on the spot with assistance

-Well controlled
+☐ Well controlled Practised supported cough and exercises times today

-I'm still sore and would like some more painkillers
+☐ I'm still sore and would like some more painkillers

-☐ I naven t been able to because:

 What are my goals?

-• Start eating and drinking.
+Start eating and drinking.

 Try to eat something at each meal

-• Drink at least 6 cups of fluid.
+Drink at least 6 cups of fluid.
 What am I proud of achieving?

 Sit out of bed with assistance from staff.

 What have I eaten today?

 □ Breakfast

-] Lunch
+Lunch

-] Dinner.
+] Dinner

-How many cups of drink have I managed today?

-1 2 3 4 5 6 7 8
+$oxed{\square}$ 1 $oxed{\square}$ 2 $oxed{\square}$ 3 $oxed{\square}$ 4 $oxed{\square}$ 5 $oxed{\square}$ 6 $oxed{\square}$ 7 $oxed{\square}$ 8

 Day 2 - post surgery How active have I been?

-How am I feeling? □ Sat out of bed
+How am I feeling?
+Sat out of bed

 How well controlled is my pain? □ Walked around my bed

 □ Well controlled □ Walkedsteps

-☐ I'm still sore and would like some more painkillers $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $
+\Box I'm still sore and would like some more painkillers ☐ Practised supported cough and exercises times today

-What are my goals? $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $
+What are my goals? □ I haven't been able to because:

 Eat 3 meals and drink at least 6 cups of fluid

 Follow guidance about walking, exercises and coughing

 Get out of bed (without using arms)Walk a few steps with guidance What am I proud of achieving?

 Sit out of bed for up to 6 hours

 What have I eaten today?

 □ Breakfast

-Lunch
+□ Lunch

 □ Dinner

 How many drinks have I managed today?

-$\square$ 1 $\square$ 2 $\square$ 3 $\square$ 4 $\square$ 5 $\square$ 6 $\square$ 7 $\square$ 8
+\square 1 \square 2 \square 3 \square 4 \square 5 \square 6 \square 7 \square 8

 ☐ I haven't managed to eat because:

 Day 3 - post surgery How active have I been?

-How am I feeling? $\square$ Walked steps or distance $\square$ 1 $\square$ 2 $\square$ 3 $\square$ 4 times today
+How am I feeling? \Box Walked steps or distance \Box 1 $\;\Box$ 2 $\;\Box$ 3 $\;\Box$ 4 times today

 How well controlled is my pain? ☐ Have done my exercises times today

 □ Well controlled

-$\square$ I'm still sore and would like some more painkillers What am I proud of achieving?
+\Box I'm still sore and would like some more painkillers What am I proud of achieving?

 What are my goals?

 Eat 3 meals and drink at least 6 cups of fluid

 Walk around the ward with help as needed

 To get dressed in my own clothes

 What have I eaten today?

 □ Breakfast

 □ Lunch

-□ Dinner Are there any changes to my support arrangements at home after
+□ Dinner.
+And there are the more to more than the second to the seco

 How many cups of drink have I managed today? discharge?
 (If yes, talk to your nurse) Yes No

-$\square$ 1 $\square$ 2 $\square$ 3 $\square$ 4 $\square$ 5 $\square$ 6 $\square$ 7 $\square$ 8
+\square 1 \square 2 \square 3 \square 4 \square 5 \square 6 \square 7 \square 8

-now active have I been?
+Day 4 - post surgery How active have I been?

 How am I feeling?

-How well controlled is my pain?
+dow well controlled is my pain?

 Well controlled

-☐ I'm still sore and would like some more painkillers // What am I proud of achieving?
+I'm still sore and would like some more painkillers What am I proud of achieving?

 What are my goals?

 Walk independently around the ward within my limits

 Get dressed on own as able

-• Open my bowels
+Open my bowels

 Eat 3 meals and drink at least 6 cups of fluid

 What have I eaten today?

 Breakfast

 Lunch

-☐ Dinner Are there any changes to my support arrangements at home after discharge?
-(If yes, talk to your nurse) $\forall es$ No
+Dinner Are there any changes to my support arrangements at home after discharge?
+(If yes, talk to your nurse) Yes No

-$\square$ 1 $\square$ 2 $\square$ 3 $\square$ 4 $\square$ 5 $\square$ 6 $\square$ 7 $\square$ 8 $\square$
+1